 Kanchenjunga Base Camp Trek (5086 m)

 Trekking in Sikkim cannot be complete unless you take the Kanchenjunga base camp trek.
 The beauty and views you experience on this trek are beyond your imagination.
-Trekking amidst snow-covered peaks of Mt.
+Trekking amidst the snow-covered peaks of Mt.
 Kanchenjunga seems magical when you think about it.
-During this 11 to 12 days trek, you will wander through places like Tshoka, Goecha La, Samiti, Thangsing, Dzongri, Lamune, and Kokchorung.
+During this 11 to 12 days trek, you will wander through Tshoka, Goecha La, Samiti, Thangsing, Dzongri, Lamune, and Kokchorung.
 Not just this, you will also get to witness several species of birds at Kanchenjunga Biosphere Reserve.
-All the intermediate to expert-level trekkers should opt for this trek for a once-in-a-lifetime experience.
+Therefore, all the intermediate to expert-level trekkers should opt for this trek as a once-in-a-lifetime experience.

 Best time to trek: March to May, September to November